 #4.
 Finally, do something about it!

-Analysing customer feedback and doing nothing about it is the greatest sin of customer experience management.
-Bring the discussion to the table, encourage your company to work towards customer centricity and improve the issues stated by the unhappy customers.
+Analyzing customer feedback and doing nothing about it is the greatest sin of customer experience management.
+Bring the discussion to the table, encourage your company to work towards customer centricity and improve the issues stated by unhappy customers.

 Dave Dyson, Sr. Customer Service Evangelist at Zendesk, a help desk software with global reputation, shares strategies to prioritise development areas across the organization: "Negative feedback can be about a lot of different things - the product failing to work as designed, the product missing some piece of desired functionality, or human service failures (from the support team or other customer-facing roles).

 In the human-failure cases, it might be due to a structural/policy problem, a training deficiency that applies to that team as a whole, or an individual coaching issue.
 If it’s a product problem, then there’s the question of how much engineering resources would it take to correct the issue, how many customers are affected, and how great of a business impact does the problem have?
 Is it worth potentially delaying other development work in order to fix this issue?
 Negative feedback helps in answering some of these questions.”